-Area of Emphasis: Toxicology and Molecular Epidemiology
+Area of EXPERTISE: Toxicology and Molecular Epidemiology

 Berkeley faculty have contributed pioneering research into mechanisms of toxicity; the application of bioassays for evaluating chemical toxicity; and the development of biological markers of chemical exposure, early effect and susceptibility.
 EHS faculty -- including Profs.
 Andres Cardenas, Nina Holland, Martyn Smith, Luoping Zhang, and Steve Rappaport -- are at the forefront of understanding how exposures to environmental chemicals, including pesticides and industrial contaminants, affect human health across a wide range of environments and settings.